 The Convention sets forth the principles of national policy for the vocational rehabilitation and employment of persons with disabilities and pro- vides for the setting up and evaluation of vocational guidance, vocational training, placement and unemployment services for persons with disabilities.
 The national policy shall aim at ensuring that appropriate vocational rehabilitation measures are made available to all categories of persons with disabilities, and at promoting employment opportunities for persons with disabilities in the open labour market.
 The policy shall be based on the principle of equality of opportunity between workers with disabilities and workers generally.
 The Convention also requires the representative organizations of employers and workers, and the representative organizations of and for persons with disabilities, to be consulted.

 - Private Employment Agencies Convention, 1997 (No. 181) - [ratifications]

-Requires ratifying states to ensure that private employment agencies respect principles on non-discrimination.
-Provides for cooperation between private and public employment services, general principles to protect jobseekers against unethical or inappropriate practices, and protection of workers under subcontracting arrangements and workers recruited from abroad.
-Also applies to temporary work agencies.
+Requires ratifying States to ensure that private employment agencies respect the principles of non-discrimination.
+The Convention provides for cooperation between private and public employment services, general principles to protect jobseekers against unethical or inappropriate practices, and the protection of workers under subcontracting arrangements and workers recruited from abroad.
+It also applies to temporary work agencies.

 - Older Workers Recommendation, 1980 (No. 162)